ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-13.png" alt="linearly separable data">

-This will download the credentials of your service account that we'll use to make changes on BigQuery when in a non-interactive environement.
-To add the credentials to your VM, drag them to this area of VS code:
+This will download the credentials of the service account that we'll use to make changes on BigQuery when in a non-interactive environement.
+To add the credentials to the VM, drag them to this area of VS code:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-14.png" alt="linearly separable data">